18F/development-guide/_pages/workflow.md

 * Default to **public** for new repositories.
 See our [guidelines](https://github.com/18F/open-source-policy/blob/master/practice.md) about open source for more detail.
+* Enforce reviewer approval of pull requests against the main branch.
 * We prefer **branches** over forks to ease internal collaboration. *If your project has many outside contributors, consider forks instead.*
 * Keep your repository **clean**; delete merged branches and avoid committing files specific to your dev environment (e.g. `.DS_Store`).